omeka/omeka-s-enduser/docs/modules/mapping.md

 # Mapping

 The [Mapping module](https://omeka.org/s/modules/Mapping){target=_blank} allows you to geolocate Omeka S items and display interactive maps throughout your public sites.
-Maps can also include timelines that allow you to scroll through items on a map in chronological order.
+Maps can include timelines that allow you to scroll through items on a map in chronological order.

 ![Map with timeline](modulesfiles/Mapping_timelinePublic1.png)

 The Mapping module adds:

-- several metadata fields to each item, on a "Mapping" tab added to item editing
+- several metadata fields to each item, on a "Mapping" tab available editing items
 - batch-editing options for items
-- optional location-based search fields to the advanced search pages on the admin and public interfaces, controlled on a site-by-site basis by [Site Settings](../sites/site_settings.md#settings)
+- optional location-based search fields to advanced search pages on the admin and public interfaces, controlled on a site-by-site basis by [Site Settings](../sites/site_settings.md#settings)
 - three page blocks to [Site Pages](../sites/site_pages.md) that can display maps and timelines for browsing: "Map by query", "Map by attachments", and "Map by groups"
 - a "Map Browse" page for each site, found in the [Site Navigation settings](../sites/site_navigation.md)
 - [resource blocks for items and item sets](../sites/site_theme.md#select-regions-and-blocks) (not media), which can be repositioned within the regions offered by a given site's theme.